Illumina/Isaac3/src/markdown/manual.md

                                                  of offsets from the beginning of the read.
                                                  Examples:
                                                    - all             : seed at every cycle of the read
-                                                   - auto            : automatic choice of seeds based on --semialigned-strategy parameter
+                                                   - auto            : starting at each extremity of the read take pair of non-overlapping 32-mers, recursively repeat
                                                    - step=X          : seed every X cycles of the read
                                                    - 0:32,0:32:64    : two seeds on the first read (at offsets 0 and
                                                  32) and three seeds on the second read (at offsets 0, 32, and 64) and